evolution-linux/evolution-docs/src/config/services/index.md

 #### Enabling Services

-Void Linux provides service directories for most daemons in `/etc/sv/`.
+EvolutionOS provides service directories for most daemons in `/etc/sv/`.

 To enable a service on a booted system, create a symlink to the service directory in `/var/service/`: